domman-genomics/MENA_Mol_Epi/README.md

 # Download the simulated oubtreak data

 Please download the line list and fasta files in the `data` folder for use in the following steps.
+The goal is to use online tools like Nextclade and Microreact to identify and analyze this outbreak data.

 # Upload FASTA Files to Nextclade.org